mewore/aaaaaaaaa/README.md

 - [ ] 💟💜 Cover image (630x500 or upscaled 315x250)
 - [ ] 💟💜 Screenshots
 - [ ] 💙💜 Player trail particle effects
+- [ ] 💙 Split the player movement code away from the rest of the player code
 - [ ] 💟 Publish `0.2`

 ### Advanced features